anderejd/ngau/README.md

 Minimal, non-generic newtype wrappers for the angular operations provided by the Rust standard library.

-The purpose of this library is to provide some type safety for angle units compared to using plain `f32` and `f64`.
+The purpose of this library is to provide some type safety for angular units compared to using plain `f32` and `f64`.

 ## Features